JonathanLindsey/frc-docs/source/docs/zero-to-robot/step-3/radio-programming.rst

 .. image:: /docs/hardware/hardware-basics/images/status-lights/openmesh-radio-status-lights.png
   :alt: Lists the names of each of the status lights on the two legal radios.

+.. tip:: For details see the :ref:`Status Light Reference <docs/hardware/hardware-basics/status-lights-ref:OpenMesh Radio>`.

 The Radio Configuration Utility programs a number of configuration settings into the radio when run.
 These settings apply to the radio in all modes (including at events).
 These include:

 - Set a static IP of ``10.TE.AM.1``